Sleeqer/nestjs-saas-boilerplate/README.md

 #### Non Docker

-- Please make sure to have MYSQL locally by utilizing a web server stack [XAMPP](https://www.apachefriends.org/).
-The control panel can then trigger MYSQL to start on localhost.
-MYSQL can be downloaded independently using `brew`, `choco`, or `apt-get`.
+- Please make sure to have `MongoDB` , `RabbitMQ` , `Redis` locally.

 #### Docker 🐳

-- Please make sure to have docker desktop setup on any preferred operating system to quickly compose the required dependencies.
-Then follow the docker procedure outlined below.
+- Please make sure to have `docker` setup on any preferred operating system to quickly compose the required dependencies.

-**Note**: Docker Desktop comes free on both Mac and Windows, but it only works with Windows 10 Pro.
-A workaround is to get [Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/) which will bypass the Windows 10 Pro prerequisite by executing in a VM.

 ---